AlphaDerick/Connection_MQ_RX/README.md

 # Connection simple to topic of websphere ibm using reactive extensions.

-# !!!
+ !!!
 Important

-# it will add the following configuration values to websphere into app.config.
+add configuration of Websphere conection in  App.config